Arizona is home to many species of wasps, which can be found in various habitats across the state.

 They are named for their ability to cuckoo their eggs into other insect species’ nests to benefit their offspring.

-While they may look intimidating, they generally don’t cause any harm to humans.
+While they may look intimidating, they generally don’t harm humans.
 They can even act as natural pest controllers since they feed on aphids and other small insects.

-The cuckoo wasp is an important part of Arizona’s ecosystem and one that should be appreciated and respected.
+The cuckoo wasp is an important part of Arizona’s ecosystem and should be appreciated and respected.

 18. Common Thread-Waisted Wasp